 DivorceFilers has a formal refund policy, which details the charges we assess against your initial payment should you cancel your divorce process before completion.
 We highly recommend that you do not initiate a divorce case with our organization unless and until you are confident that you are financially and emotionally ready to see the case to completion.

-Consideration has been given to make our refund policy as fair and equitable as possible while allowing our organization to continue to provide top quality services at a reasonable cost.
-Please understand that the moment a divorce case is initiated with our organization upon the receipt of ANY DEPOSIT, your divorce is immediately established and set up and the entire package of divorce documentation is immediately prepared.
-THEREFORE, PLEASE DO NOT COMMENCE A DIVORCE CASE UNTIL YOU ARE ABSOLUTELY READY TO PROCEED.
+The moment a divorce case is initiated with our organization upon the receipt of ANY DEPOSIT OR FULL PAYMENT, your divorce is immediately established and set up and the entire package of divorce documentation is immediately prepared.

 Disclaimer: This Website provides general information only related to the divorce process designed to help users safely cope with their divorce issues.
 This website does not provide legal advice and Provider is not a law firm.
 None of our customer service representatives are lawyers and they also do not provide legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a lawyer if you want legal advice.
 No attorney-client or confidential relationship exists or will be formed between you and Provider or any of our representatives.

 © 2022 DivorceFilers.com.
 All Rights Reserved.
 Unlawful duplication without express written permission of DivorceFilers.com is prohibited by Law.
 This site does not provide legal advice, counsel or legal representation to viewers of the site, its customers, clients, purchasers, or any other persons or entities under any circumstances.